popp0102/csci-5742/final-project/README.md

 and warns against its usage.
 Falls under the CWE-552.
 * **input_sanitization_check** - Attempts to find uses of the builtin function input() that takes external input from the input stream (keyboard, etc) and warns against its usage.
 Falls under CWE-20.

+## Directory Structure
+* tests - this directory contains code for testing our plugins.
+* bin - contains executable for installing and running tests with the pylint plugin
+* cve_plugins - contains code we implemented to detect CWEs
+* setup.py - used for installation
+* requirements.txt - used to install dependencies
+* README.md - this file, it explains the project

 ## References
 [1] [Pylint - How to Write a Pylint Plugin](https://pylint.pycqa.org/en/latest/how_tos/plugins.html) last visited 04/22/2022